haiwen/seafile-admin-docs/manual/config/seafile-conf.md

 redis_port = 6379
 # the expire time of redis, the unit is second, default to 24h
 redis_expriy = 86400
-# the max connections of redis, default to 100
+# the max number of connections to redis server, default to 100
 max_connections = 100
 ```